Special subvarieties of non-arithmetic ball quotients and Hodge Theory: Finiteness of special subvarieties

-Here we prove Theorem \ref{thmbader}, which is recalled below.
+Here we prove Theorem \ref{thmbader}, which, thanks to Definition \ref{defispecial} and Theorem \ref{mainthm}, reads as follows.
 Moreover, in Section \ref{sectionmarguliscomm}, we explain how a similar strategy can be used to reprove the Margulis commensurability criterion for arithmeticity for lattices in $\PU(1,n)$, which was recalled as Theorem \ref{commcriterion}.

-\begin{thm} If $S_\Gamma$ is non-arithmetic, then it contains only finitely many maximal totally geodesic (=special) subvarieties. \end{thm} A totally geodesic subvariety $S'\subset S_\Gamma$ is called \emph{maximal} if the only totally geodesic subvariety of $S_\Gamma$ strictly containing $S'$ is $S_\Gamma$ itself.
-Following Definition \ref{defispecial} we refer to totally geodesic subvariety simply as \emph{special subvarieties}.
-This is the same as $\Gamma$-special and $\Z$-special.
+\begin{thm} If $S_\Gamma$ is non-arithmetic, then it contains only finitely many special subvarieties. \end{thm} A special geodesic subvariety $S'\subset S_\Gamma$ is called \emph{maximal} if the only special subvariety of $S_\Gamma$ strictly containing $S'$ is $S_\Gamma$ itself.
+Recall that, from Definition \ref{defispecial}, (positive dimensional) special subvarieties of $S_\Gamma$ are the same as totally geodesic subvarieties, $\Gamma$-special and $\Z$-special subvarieties.
 The maximality condition can not be dropped in the statement, unless $n=2$, where it is always satisfied.
 For example $S_\Gamma$ could contain a special subvariety $S'\subsetneq S_\Gamma$ associated to a real Shimura datum $(H,X_H,\Gamma_H)$ where $\Gamma_H$ is arithmetic and $S'$ could contain countably many special subvarieties.
 An equivalent way of phrasing the above theorem is the following.

 \begin{thm} Let $(Y_i)_{i\in \N}$ be a family of special subvarieties of $S_\Gamma$.
 Then every irreducible component of the Zariski closure of the union

 is either one of the $Y_i$s, or it is a special and arithmetic subvariety of $S_\Gamma$. \end{thm} To establish the equivalence of the two statements we only need to show that Theorem \ref{thm123} implies Theorem \ref{thm1234}.
 Let $S'$ be an irreducible component of $\overline{\bigcup _{i \in \N} Y_i}^{\text{Zar}}$.
 If $S'$ is not one of the $Y_i$, we can consider the smallest special subvariety $S''$ of $S_\Gamma$ containing $S'$.
 By construction, $S''$ contains infinitely many maximal totally geodesic subvarieties and therefore, by Theorem \ref{thm123}, it is arithmetic.
 To see that $S'=S''$, just notice that $S'$ is a subvariety of an arithmetic Shimura variety containing a Zariski dense set of sub-Shimura varieties.
 It follows that $S'$ is special \cite[Theorem 4.1]{MR3177266} and, by minimality of $S''$, that $S'=S''$.